Daryllgio/business-performance-analytics-layer/README.md

 * Built **two production-grade SQL reporting views** consumed directly by BI.
 * Implemented **YoY/MoM** deltas, **running totals**, **moving averages**, and **customer/product segmentation** purely in SQL.
 * Delivered **KPI dictionary** and clean **data model** others can reuse without touching raw tables.

----

-## License

-MIT — use freely with attribution.

----

-## Credits

-Dataset & inspiration based on a synthetic retail scenario.
-All SQL written to be vendor-portable but tested with **SQL Server**.

----

-### Screenshots (optional)

-Add screenshots of SSMS or your BI dashboard once you connect to `gold.report_*` views.